 The Anthropology Pathway is embedded within a dynamic research environment, illustrated by the work of the Institute for Social and Cultural Anthropology, the Institute for Cognitive and Evolutionary Anthropology (hosting the Centre for Anthropology and Mind), the Pitt Rivers Museum, the Institute for Science and Society and the Centre for Migration Policy and Society.

-The +4 route provides students with the opportunity to combine full training in anthropological methods, including quantitative methods, with further subject training in one or more specialist sub-fields, such as medical anthropology, or museum anthropology.
+The +4 route (DPhil in Anthropology) provides students with the opportunity to combine full training in anthropological methods, including quantitative methods, with further subject training in one or more specialist sub-fields, such as medical anthropology, or museum anthropology.
 In their first year of the +4 students will take a tailored programme of training, drawing from one or more of the four specialist MSc and MPhil courses hosted by the School (in Cognitive and Evolutionary Anthropology, Medical Anthropology, Social Anthropology, and Visual, Material and Museum Anthropology) as relevant to their doctoral projects.

 Further information about the School’s postgraduate programmes can be found here.